Calorique

 Both HIIT and steady-state cardio improve cardiovascular health, but they do so through partly different mechanisms.
 Steady-state cardio is the gold standard for building aerobic base fitness: it strengthens the heart (cardiac output), increases capillary density in muscles, improves mitochondrial function, and trains your body to efficiently use oxygen.
 These adaptations are the foundation of cardiovascular health and endurance performance.

-For optimal cardiovascular health, the American College of Sports Medicine recommends a combination of both approaches: 150 minutes per week of moderate-intensity cardio (steady-state) or 75 minutes of vigorous-intensity cardio (HIIT), or a combination of both.
+For overall health, CDC and HHS guidance points adults toward at least 150 minutes of moderate-intensity aerobic activity, 75 minutes of vigorous activity, or an equivalent combination each week, plus muscle-strengthening activities on at least 2 days per week.
 Track your calorie expenditure across all activities with our TDEE calculator to ensure you are fueling your cardiovascular training appropriately.

 Injury Risk and Recovery Demands

 HIIT also creates a substantial recovery burden.
-Each HIIT session depletes glycogen stores, generates significant metabolic stress, and can elevate cortisol for 24 to 48 hours.
-If you are also performing strength training (which you should be for optimal body composition), adding too many HIIT sessions can create competition for recovery resources, leading to overtraining, fatigue, plateaus, and injury.
+If you are also performing strength training, adding too many hard intervals can compete for recovery resources and show up as persistent fatigue, declining performance, sore joints, poor sleep, or reduced motivation.
 Ensure you are eating enough protein and getting adequate sleep to support recovery from intense training.

-Steady-state cardio, by contrast, can be performed daily with minimal injury risk and recovery cost (assuming appropriate volume progression).
-Walking, cycling, and swimming are low-impact activities that actually aid recovery by promoting blood flow to muscles and reducing delayed onset muscle soreness (DOMS).
-This makes steady-state cardio a more sustainable daily practice for most people.
+Steady-state cardio, by contrast, is often easier to perform frequently when volume progresses gradually.
+Walking, cycling, and swimming can be lower-impact choices that support recovery by promoting blood flow to muscles and reducing delayed onset muscle soreness (DOMS).
+This makes steady-state cardio a more sustainable daily practice for many people.

 Building the Optimal Cardio Program